Sure Dividend

 Dividend Aristocrats In Focus: West Pharmaceutical Services

 We provide an individual analysis of all Dividend Aristocrats each year.
-The next up in our annual Dividend Aristocrats In Focus series is West Pharmaceutical Services (WST).
+West Pharmaceutical Services (WST) is the next up in our annual Dividend Aristocrats In Focus series.

 The shares have performed extremely well in recent years.
 This performance was based on strong earnings growth and an expanding valuation multiple.

-This article will discuss West Pharmaceutical’s business model, growth potential, competitive advantages, and whether we view the stock as a buy for 2023.
+This article will discuss West Pharmaceutical’s business model, growth potential, competitive advantages, and whether we view the stock as a buy right now.

 Business Overview